mlflow/mlflow-go/CONTRIBUTING.md

 mage configure
 ```

-it will configure mlflow and all the Python dependencies required by the project or run each step manually:
+it will configure MLflow and all the Python dependencies required by the project or run each step manually:

 ```bash
 # Install our Python package and its dependencies